 Unsealed public roads

 Several problematic road sites were identified in the Tamworth and Upper Hunter Local Government Areas, where dirt was running directly from the road to the river.
-MidCoast Water worked with these Councils, again with funding assistance from the Catchment Management Authority, to stabilise these erosion points.
-Shown below are a site where a sealed causeway was installed (top), and a site where the road is so close to the Barnard River that the river cuts into the road, and innundates it in floods (bottom).
+MidCoast Water Services worked with these councils, again with funding assistance from the Catchment Management Authority, to stabilise these erosion points.
+Shown below are a site where a sealed causeway was installed (top), and a site where the road is so close to the Barnard River that the river cuts into the road, and inundates it in floods (bottom).
 Before (left) and after (right) photos are shown.